Blaine-Dillingham/FiveThirtyLate/README.md

 When building my datasets, I exclude special elections, jungle primaries included in the source data, and Democrat vs Democrat or Republican vs Republican elections included in the source data that are the result of jungle primaries earlier in that year.

 [^1]: I use two-party vote share, in which I divide the votes for the Republican by (votes for Repub + votes for Democrat)
-[^2]: how much more Republican does it vote than the nation as a whole, in a weighted combination of the last two presidential elections
+[^2]: how much more Republican does the state vote than the nation as a whole, in a weighted combination of the last two presidential elections
+[^3]: the 3rd graph for each party graph exaggerates the number of candidates having the mode of ideologies because missing values are filled by using the mean ideology of that party in the 2016-2020 period